-In the case of a current employee, if the employee responds that they are not represented by counsel in relation to the information they are providing, Staff should next ask whether the employee's company is represented by counsel in relation to the information the employee is providing.
+In the case of a current employee, if the employee responds that they are not represented by counsel in relation to the information they are providing.
+Staff should next ask whether the employee's company is represented by counsel in relation to the information the employee is providing.
 If the answer is yes, Staff should ask for the employee's title/position.
-If the employee responds that they are a manager or director of the company, Staff should end the conversation and consult with Enforcement Senior Staff before proceeding in order to avoid any potential Rule 4.2 issues.
-If, based on the current employee's response, Staff are unsure whether the employee is a manager or director, Staff should terminate the conversation and consult with Office of Enforcement Senior Staff before proceeding.
+If the employee responds that they are a manager or director of the company, Staff should end the conversation and consult with their ALD before proceeding in order to avoid any potential Rule 4.2 issues.
+If, based on the current employee's response, Staff are unsure whether the employee is a manager or director, staff should terminate the conversation and consult with their ALD before proceeding.